Self-revision

 we cannot fall asleep in the underground

-when their bombs have begun to pound
+when bombs have begun to pound

 still believing in magic